 \subsection{NP-hardness of the modular winning strategy problem}

 In this section we establish the NP-hardness of the modular winning strategy problem.
-Our hardness result will be for one-player WRGs (player-1 WRGs), where every module will have single exit, and the weights are $\Set{-1,0,+1}$.
-In other words, our hardness result show that even a very simple version of the problem (single exit one-player WRGs with constant weights) is NP-hard.
+Our hardness result will be for one-player WRGs (player-1 WRGs), where every module will have single exits, and the weights are $\Set{-1,0,+1}$.
+In other words, our hardness result shows that even a very simple version of the problem (single exit one-player WRGs with constant weights) is NP-hard.

 {\mathit{cl}}